 Comparing the Suunto Vyper Novo with the Suunto Vyper

-Below we'll look at the differences between the two models so you can make an educated choice which one of them matches your needs better.
+Below we’ll look at the differences between the two models so you can make an educated choice in which one of them matches your needs better.

 Both these dive computers are worn on the wrist.
 They are oversized and pretty similar in size.
 The Novo version has four buttons for selecting the menu items and the Vyper features three.
 This is due to the additional features that the Vyper Novo offers and also to allow to use the design of the Suunto Zoop Novo that was introduced at the same time.

 The Novo is larger in size by nearly half an inch.
 The most significant increase is the weight though.
 It practically doubled to 134 grams up from 68 grams for the Vyper.
 A decent amount of weight is due to the larger size and packing more electronics into it.
 Otherwise, one would assume that the Vyper Novo might also be built somewhat sturdier.

 The display seems a little more refined on the Novo.
 The data is easy to read and all essential information is displayed on the main screen.
 The original Vyper has less functionality and as such it looks like the data on the display is somewhat more spread out with areas that are simply not filled.